Skip to content

 Tag: News

-Astrophysicist Paz Beniamini of the Open University of Israel has been named a 2026 Blavatnik Awards for Young Scientists in Israel Laureate in Physical Sciences & Engineering.
-Beniamini, who leads the university’s Astrophysics Research Center, was recognized for research into extreme cosmic events, including exploding stars, radiation bursts, and rapid collisions.
-His work combines theoretical physics with observational data, using distant astrophysical phenomena to explore questions that cannot be tested at the same scale on Earth.
-The recognition marks the first Blavatnik Award for the Open University of Israel, underscoring the growing strength of its focused astrophysics program.
-It also highlights the importance of supporting outstanding early-career scientists across a broad range of institutions.
-Through the Awards, the Blavatnik Family Foundation helps advance scientific discovery and recognize researchers whose work expands understanding of the natural world.
+Astrophysicist Paz Beniamini, an associate professor of physics at the Open University of Israel, has been named a 2026 Blavatnik Awards for Young Scientists in Israel Laureate in Physical Sciences & Engineering.
+Beniamini, who heads the university’s Astrophysics Research Center, was recognized for research into some of the universe’s most energetic phenomena, including fast radio bursts, gamma-ray bursts, and highly magnetized neutron stars.
+His work explores extreme environments where particles move at extraordinary speeds and magnetic fields far exceed those found on Earth.
+The recognition marks the first Blavatnik Award for the Open University of Israel, highlighting the strength of its growing research community and astrophysics program.
+The article also emphasizes Beniamini’s commitment to international scientific collaboration and to education as a foundation for future discovery.
+Through the Awards, the Blavatnik Family Foundation helps recognize exceptional early-career scientists whose research expands understanding of the natural world and inspires the next generation.

 Learn More